 They indicated, “..hypophosphatemia occurs more frequently as an adverse event than it is reported as adverse drug reaction and has indeed been described to occur in up to 70% of patients treated with ferric carboxymaltose.”

-Do I Have an Injectafter Lawsuit?
+Do I Have an Injectafer Lawsuit?
+Contact an Injectafer Lawyer.

-If you or somebody you know has suffered side effects from Injectafter, you may want to speak with the lawyers at Johnson // Becker.
+If you or somebody you know has suffered side effects from Injectafer, you may want to speak with the lawyers at Johnson // Becker.
 We are actively accepting new Injectafter lawsuits across the county and you may be entitled to financial compensation for your injuries.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.
 We would be honored to speak with you and respond promptly to every inquiry we receive.